peerdavid/remapy/README.md

 damage done to your device or your data due to the use of this software.*

-*NOTE: The newest trashing logic is already implemented in ReMapy and therefore the software version 2.2 is needed to successfullly delete items.*
+*NOTE: The newest trashing logic is already implemented in RemaPy and therefore the software version 2.2 is needed to successfullly delete items.*